-Long Scroll // People are scrolling.
+People are scrolling.
 With roughly 50% of digital content being consumed on mobile devices, be it a tablet in a coffee shop or a smartphone on the subway, easy, scrolling navigation has been proven in the market.
 Implementing a long scrolling website creates a platform for storytelling and visual experience.
-If you look at social platforms, the constant updated feed from Facebook, Twitter, and Pinterest utilize an efficient and pleasing long scroll format.
+If you look at social platforms, the constantly updated feed from Facebook, Twitter, and Pinterest utilize an efficient and pleasing long scroll format.
 It has become second nature for users to scroll through a web page, creating an ideal experience on a tablet or smartphone.

 Of course, there are important components to consider when implementing long scroll.
 For instance, sticky navigation, keeping your nav bar in view while content scrolls below, assures that users can control the page and their own pace without getting lost.
 Implementing scroll-triggered animation – like these that we used for Veritable’s vertical timeline – add a touch of fun to the page to further engage the user.
 Lastly, creating cohesion by changing backgrounds in order to emulate the appearance of a single page.
 This breaks up the content and helps walk your user through the site, rather than the old method of presenting a block of text to read through.

 When implementing long scroll you also need to think differently about how you analyze your SEO.
-It may appear that clicks aren’t as high, however the session duration time has gone up.
+It may appear that clicks aren’t as high, however, the session duration time has gone up.
 This is due to the amount of homepage content and information that is readily available and scrollable to users.
-Through use of teasers, you offer bits of information to ensure users can find what they need and stay engaged.
+Through the use of teasers, you offer bits of information to ensure users can find what they need and stay engaged.
 Don’t worry, they will click.

 Responsive web design and long scroll are surely combatting old conventions, like the above-the-fold concept.
 (After all, these days, the “fold” can be different for everyone with varying resolutions and devices).
-The seamless load of a responsive webpage on any device, and the ease in which users scroll through a web page, will lead to a superior user experience.
+The seamless load of a responsive web page on any device and the ease in which users scroll through a web page will lead to a superior user experience.
 Implementing these best practices is a definite start to assure your website is doing your business justice!